Abstract

 Step 2.
 Next, Draft 1 of the FDPQMI was shared with expert faculty development peers at the Southern Group on Education Affairs (SGEA) in PDF format.
 These discussions revealed the importance of faculty developers to advancing change in their institutional ecosystems and highlighted the extreme variance in full-time equivalent staff and resources devoted to faculty development among institutions.
 Based on their feedback, the framework was distilled into a short form (Short Form Edition #1) and presented as a poster at the 2022 IAMSE conference, entitled “30 Quality Indicators of Faculty Development Programs.”
 During this period, the research team produced Draft 2 of the FDPQMI.

 Step 4.
-In 2023, Pilot I of the Short Form (Edition 2) with 33 quality indicators was administered to attendees of the Generalists in Medical Education Conference (
+In 2023, Pilot I of the Short Form (Edition 2) with 33 quality indicators was administered to attendees of the Generalists in Medical Education Conference (n = 22).
+Participants were faculty developers and deans from a variety of medical and health professions schools.
+Findings from this pilot informed further refinements of the short form, including revision and removal of selected indicators based on participant feedback.

 Step 5.
 In 2024, researchers conducted Pilot II of the short form edition #3 (quality indicators = 27).
-Researcher LM presented the project at a training workshop at the AACOM conference, followed by administration of the short-form survey (
+Researcher LM presented the project at a training workshop at the AACOM conference, followed by administration of the short-form survey (n = 33).
+This conference was selected because as it is a national venue attended by faculty development leaders and medical education administrators, as well as the authorship team, making it an appropriate setting for pilot testing the framework.
+The session audience included faculty developers and administrators from osteopathic medical schools.

 Step 6.
 The sixth phase included interviewing 2 leaders in medical education organizations to obtain guidance on how to develop the project further.
 These interviews were conducted via video conference using a semi-structured discussion about the draft framework, and informed consent procedures were conducted in the same manner as the focus groups.
 One interviewee had experience developing the Clinician Educator Milestones project, and another was interested in developing a faculty development course based on the quality indicators.